DataDog/integrations-core/docs/developer/tutorials/snmp/how-to.md

 ## Simulate SNMP devices

-SNMP is a protocol for gathering metrics from network devices (e.g. routers, switches, etc.), but we don't have access to actual devices (_yet_).
+SNMP is a protocol for gathering metrics from network devices, but automated testing of the integration would not be practical nor reliable if we used actual devices.

 Our approach is to use a simulated SNMP device that responds to SNMP queries using [simulation data](./sim-format.md).